 Our flagship output, the POSTnote, is a four page research briefing that reviews the current research landscape in emerging areas, ensuring accuracy and impartiality.
 Interviews with tens of experts and stakeholders as well as rigorous internal and external peer review, make for a trusted report that help Members of the House of Commons and the House of Lords and UK Parliament staff navigate complex research.
 POSTnotes typically take two to three months to produce, allowing for a thorough literature and peer review while ensuring timely production.
 POSTnote topics are a product of horizon scanning undertaken by our team of advisers.
 Topic proposals are taken to a board of parliamentarians and external experts who in turn prioritise which proposals will be made into POSTnotes.

-POSTbriefs are dynamic and strategic evidence syntheses that are produced rapidly in response to major developments in current affairs or Select Committee inquiries.
+POSTbriefs are dynamic and strategic evidence syntheses that are produced rapidly in response to major developments in current affairs or select committee inquiries.
 POSTbrief production focuses on summarising the available research literature, allowing them to be produced in one month.
+They also undergo a similar peer review process to academic journal articles.
 As POSTbriefs don’t follow the strict four-page limit, they can provide in-depth analyses of complex research, reactively presenting evidence on various topics of interest.
-POSTbriefs can be requested by Select Committees of both Houses to aid in scoping inquiries or to provide background reading for Members.
+POSTbriefs can be requested by select committees of both Houses to aid in scoping inquiries or to provide background reading for Members.

 To produce timely and forward-thinking analysis, our team of advisers needs to closely monitor the research landscape.
 By utilising their expertise and extensive network, POST advisers are able to curate information on emerging topics, and other areas of interest for the UK Parliament.
 We refer to this process as horizon scanning, and while it never ends, once a year we produce a summary report, meant to capture a 5-year horizon of emerging areas.